Skip to navigation Skip to content

 0

-As of June 24, the Illinois Department of Public Health has not reported any human cases in Illinois.
+As of Sept.
+20, the Illinois Department of Public Health has reported a total of 41 human cases in Illinois for 2024, including six in DuPage County.

 Illinois West Nile Virus Numbers At A Glance